Phando/Streamdeck-Stonks/README.md

 ### Set the symbol:

+This plugin is streaming data from [Yahoo Finance](https://finance.yahoo.com).
+If ever you have trouble locating a symbol, do a lookup on the Yahoo Finance website and copy the found symbol into your Stonks settings.

 **Stocks** use the stock symbol.
 AMC, GME, TSLA...

 **Crypto** uses the symbol and -USD, there is a currency setting which can be used to translate Crypto values.
 BTC-USD, ETH-USD, SHIB-USD...

+**Exchanges** uses the currency1 + currency2 + =X, EURUSD=X, EURGBP=X...

 In the Property Inspector, enter your favorite asset symbol and let the data pour in.
 It should look something like the screen below.